Arcadia Recovery Bureau Phone Harassment?

 Phone: (610) 378-5000

 No, they’re a legitimate collection agency.
+Arcadia Recovery Bureau has a satellite office in San Jose, CA, which the Better Business Bureau accredits.
 According to the Better Business Bureau website, Arcadia Recovery Bureau has been in business for 81 years.
-There have been 22 complaints filed against ARB with the BBB in the past 3 years.
-Read more about them here Arcadia Recovery Bureau Better Business Bureau
+There have been 22 complaints filed against ARB with the BBB in the past 3 years of Arcadia Recovery Bureau Phone harassment.
+Read more about them here, Arcadia Recovery Bureau, Better Business Bureau.

 Are you receiving any harassing phone calls from any of the following numbers?